-Do you need a stand by hot appetizer in your favorties collection?
+Do you need a stand by hot appetizer in your favorites collection?
 Here you go!
 Spinach Artichoke Dip!

 Add to your Recipe Collection

 Having a few favorite appetizers in your ‘Favorite Family Recipes’ collection is a good idea.
 The easiest of all is pre-peeled shrimp with cocktail sauce.
 It is a special treat for everyone.
 And of course the stand by of onion soup mix sour cream dip for potato chips!
 That’s a favorite for backyard cook outs.

 I have several appetizers I have collected over the years.
 We have crisis crossed the US and even the globe with the US Army.
 Some of my recipes are representation of different regions and cultures.

 California spinach atrichoke hot appetizer